0nyr/ctiny_interpreter/WORKLOG.md

 * [ ] Add type system with overflow checking
 * [ ] Correct the .txt grammar with modifications done inside .pest PEG file.

+### Sun 16 Jul 2023

+I added the static symbol table.

+I also made a PR on Pest that was merged into `master`.
+This PR introduce the possibility to merge Spans, which was crucial in building BinaryExpression.

+* [ ] Now that we have the AST and Static Symbol Table, it's time to head towards interpreting the code.

 ### Thu 13 Jul 2023

 I have a problem with spans...
 I want to use pest spans... but their are immutable and it's impossible to merge two spans...
 This is a real problem...